a-meneghini/zotero-semantic-search/README.md

 # Zotero Semantic Search Web App

-A web application for semantic search and topic modeling of academic papers stored in Zotero.
+A simple web application for semantic search and topic modeling of academic papers stored in Zotero.
 This app allows users to:
 - Perform semantic searches on paper titles and abstracts using a lightweight transformer model.
 - Visualize the main topics of the papers using a topic modeling pipeline based on HDBSCAN clustering and TF-IDF keyword extraction.
 - View search results in a table format with authors, abstracts, and DOIs.